🪣🐦 The Crow and the Pitcher

 NARRATOR (ending):

-When you use your brain,
+When you stay calm and use your brain,

-you can solve big problems.
+you can solve even the biggest problems.

 THE END.